Budget airline Flybe reports full-year loss

-British budget airline Flybe Group Plc (FLYB.L) reported a pretax loss for the full year, hurt by one-off costs and a charge related to its exit from a joint venture in Finland.
+June 10 British budget airline Flybe Group Plc reported a pretax loss for the full year, hurt by one-off costs and a charge related to its exit from a joint venture in Finland.

 The carrier reported a loss before tax of 35.6 million pounds for the year ended March 31, from a profit of 8.1 million pounds a year earlier.